A sole source justification is appropriate if only one supplier can provide a needed product or service.

 What Documents are Required?

-In addition, the Individual Disclosure Statement (PDF) must be completed.
+In addition, the Individual Disclosure Statement must be completed.
 Each person involved in the recommendation for Sole Sourcing must complete the disclosure form.
-Both forms should be electronically attached to your KFS requisition (REQS) document.
+Both forms should be electronically attached to your KFS Requisition (REQS) document.
+These forms are available on the Procurement Forms webpage.

 What to Include in the Form